patman124/Storyboard/README.md

 Everything lives in one `.json` file — a full hierarchy of folders and documents that you organize however makes sense for your world.

-- **Four document types** — Text, Tables, Timelines, and Image Viewers
+- **Five document types** — Text, Tables, Timelines, Image Viewers, and Graphs
 - **Drag-and-drop** to reorder files and folders freely
 - **Search** by file name or by content across every document
+- **Bookmarks** — star your most-used files for instant access from the ★ menu
 - **Duplicate, rename, copy, move, and delete** — with confirmation safeguards so you don't lose work
 - **Unsaved change detection** — you'll always get prompted before anything gets discarded
 - **Save As** automatically offers to copy your custom dictionary and all linked images to the new location